ng-Classic/ng-classic/aio/content/guide/doc-github-tasks.md

 <code-example format="shell" language="shell">

-&num; From the working directory of your personal/Angular Classicrepo git checkout main;        &num; start from the main branch git checkout -b working;  &num; create a new branch named "working"
+&num; From the working directory of your personal/Angular Classic repo git checkout main;        &num; start from the main branch git checkout -b working;  &num; create a new branch named "working"